✔ There are several ways to help reduce taxes and maximize benefits.

 Note that "earned" income includes wages, net earnings from self-employment, bonuses, vacation pay, and commissions earned—because they are all based upon employment.
 Earned income does not include investment income, pension payments, government retirement income, military pension payments, or similar types of "unearned" income.

 The earliest age at which you are eligible to claim Social Security benefits is 62.
-If you claim your benefits and continue to work, there is an earnings restriction until you reach your full retirement age (FRA) of 66.
-If you have earned income in excess of $15,720 in 2016, your benefits will be reduced by $1 for every $2 of earned income over the $15,720 limit.
+If you claim your benefits and continue to work, there is an earnings restriction until you reach your full retirement age (FRA), 65–67, depending on the year you were born.
+If you have earned income in excess of $16,920 in 2017, your benefits will be reduced by $1 for every $2 of earned income over the $16,920 limit.

 For example, if your monthly benefit was $2,000, here is how much your benefit would be reduced for various levels of earned income at certain ages: